blccming/blccming/README.md

-# *phlourishdev*
+# *blccming or rather bloom*

 ### 👋 Hey
-I'm Oliver, a 18 y/o student from Germany.
+I am Oliver, an 18 year old student from Germany.
+I currently attend a vocational high school and am doing my Abitur in computer science.
+Shortly after that I will start studying computer science at the DHBW Karlsruhe.

 ### 🔭 Interests
-Currently, I use Go and Python the most, although I'm not set on any particular programming language or technology in general.
-Besides programming and self-hosting, technical computer science is one of my main interests.
+There's broad collection of topics in the information technology space that I'm interested in.
+Some of those are electrical engineering, network engineering, low-level programming, cyber security and UNIX/UNIX-like operating systems.
+I also selfhost a variety of service.

-### 📫 Reaching out to me
+### 📨 How to reach me
-If you want to contact me, just send an email to <a href="mailto:phlourish@posteo.org">phlourish@posteo.org</a> or send a text to <a href="https://signal.me/#eu/kj7NT3KIdo949Yph85eHTVD_Rt3RosFrA52G9r8xszMgmYqNIJxCy61dJb0NloIY">phlourish.01</a> on Signal.
+On signal at bloom.256